Huygens123/Solar-Farm-Suitability-Study/README.md

 ## Input Data

-The dataset used for this analysis was fundamental spatial datasets that were used to perform a comprehensive evaluation.
+The dataset used for this analysis was a fundamental spatial dataset that was used to perform a comprehensive evaluation.
 These dataset include a `Digital Elevation Model (DEM)` of resolution of 30m resolution from [Open Topography](https://opentopography.org/!) to know the topographic variations within the study area; `solar radiation` data from [Global Solar Atlas](https://globalsolaratlas.info/map); `land cover classification` data from [ESA Worlcover](https://esa-worldcover.org/en) which represents the land use of the study area for the year 2023; `road network` data from [GeoFabrik](https://www.geofabrik.de/) which is in vector format and contains classification of road types; `electrical grid` network data from [HDX](https://data.humdata.org/) which shows transmission and distribution points within the study area; `protected areas` boundaries from [World Database on Protected Areas (WDPA)](https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA) which encompasses conservation zones, wildlife reserves, and culturally significant sites; and the `study area` boundary that defines the geographical scope of analysis.

 ## Methodology